 - To spatially locate the plot, use Top of the South Maps website.
 Search by Surname, pick a name and click on the More Information link (left hand pane) to display the cremation or burial details.

-- Alternatively, you can search for plot location details by surname or date using the council website
+- Alternatively, you can search for plot location details by surname on the Council's Cemetery search.

 Other relevant information may be held in the archives (in Council minutes, early correspondence, subject files, rates books).
 Your request will need to be very specific to ensure council officer’s target their research appropriately to give you accurate results.